karthik6461/currencyconvertera2aagent/README.md

 # LangGraph Currency Agent with A2A Protocol

+Note:

+This is directly from Google's samples.
+The sole purpose of this repository is to share with fellow developers, how to leverage the sample to create and monetize useful A2A compliant agents on AgentMP.ai

 This sample demonstrates a currency conversion agent built with [LangGraph](https://langchain-ai.github.io/langgraph/) and exposed through the A2A protocol.
 It showcases conversational interactions with support for multi-turn dialogue and streaming responses.

 ## How It Works